QueenOfRodents/pkmn-tournament-overlay-tool-personal/README.md

 However, I noticed a few minor issues as I continued to use it, and as the last update was 2 years ago, I did not want to pester Tom Farro.
 As well, with the release of Pokémon Champions revealing that previous battle mechanics would be returning, I have taken it upon myself to fix the inconsistencies left behind by Farro.
 Most of the work has been done by them, and their knowledge in creating this program was invaluable.

 This fork is mainly intended for my own usage, but if, for some reason, this finds its way into your hands, please support the original as well.
 I am only iterating on the work of the original.

+Below is the original contents of the README by Farro.

 # TourKOAL (Tournament Knowledge and Overlay Assistant for Livestreams)